Tusharpandey716/Product-Manager/README.md

 # Product Mapper

 The **Product Mapper** is a tool designed to help users map products to predefined categories or tags.
 The system allows users to input product data, perform mappings, and store the information in a database for further analysis or use.
 It is built with **HTML,CSS** for the frontend and **Node.js** with **Express** for the backend.
-The database interaction is facilitated by a chosen database (e.g., MongoDB).

 ## Demo
 You can find the working prototype of the Product Mapper in action ( https://profound-fenglisu-7d10a3.netlify.app/ )(provide the link when deployed).